maciap/network_analysis/README.md

 2. __`graph.py`__:
 > This module provides the code necessary in order to load the chosen data set and creates a graph to model them.
+> The packages required: json, networkx,  combinations (from itertools), matplotlib.pyplot.
 >	Four functions are provided:

 >  * choose_data(): *the user is prompted to choose the complete or reduced data set.*